mzet-/z-field-manual/README.md

 *Tactical goal: get IP address in target's internal network*

-Possible techniques to use (in a form of attack tree):
+Possible techniques (in a form of attack tree):

 ```
 1. [OR] Social Engineering